-Softbank 'anxiously' monitoring Saudi Arabia situation: executive | MarketScreener
+SoftBank 'anxiously' monitoring Saudi Arabia situation: executive | MarketScreener

-Claure spoke at a technology conference in San Jose, California for British chip design firm Arm Holdings, which was acquired by the Vision Fund in 2016 for $32 billion.
-Claure said Softbank is "anxiously looking at what is happening" regarding the fate of journalist Jamal Khashoggi, who disappeared after entering the Saudi consulate in Istanbul last week.
+Claure spoke at a technology conference in San Jose, California for British chip design firm Arm Holdings, which was acquired by SoftBank Group in 2016 for $32 billion.
+Claure said SoftBank is "anxiously looking at what is happening" regarding the fate of journalist Jamal Khashoggi, who disappeared after entering the Saudi consulate in Istanbul last week.

 "We, like most parties in the world, are watching events unfold," Claure said.
 "We are just monitoring."